TryQuiet/framework-builder/README.md

 Do `npm run start-android` in the root directory of the project.
 By default, the packages (`leveldown` and `classic-level`) will build against `arm64` architecture.

+## Build for Linux
+> NOTE: Currently, the only supported architecture for Linux is x86-64

+Do `npm run start-linux` in the root directory of the project.
+By default, the packages (`leveldown` and `classic-level`) will build against `x86-64` architecture.

 <br/>
 <br/>